salma97/Image-Super-Resolution-Using-Autoencoders-in-Keras/README.md

-# Image-Super-Resolution-Using-Autoencoders-in-Keras
-# Coursera Guided Project
+# Coursera Guided Project: Image-Super-Resolution-Using-Autoencoders-in-Keras
 ##### This project simply implements autoencoders to increase the resolution of an image with keras